Blaze damages ebook shop

 “I’m nevertheless a little bit in shock,” Salem resident Virginia Bullard stated.

-The fire department arrived and pressured access to benefit get admission to to the shape on the front door, attacking the fire, which originated in what Bullard referred to as the children’ book room, where youngsters may want to browse through the gathering and choose out an ebook to take home to read.
+The fire department arrived and pressured access to benefit get admission to the shape on the front door, attacking the fire, which originated in what Bullard referred to as the children’s book room, where youngsters may want to browse through the gathering and choose out an ebook to take home to read.

 Bullard, who’s retired and ran the commercial enterprise herself, purchased the bookshop in 1985.

-From the fire, the harm inner from the water used to fight the fireplace and from the smoke become huge.
-For now, she’s staying with a relative but doesn’t recognize but what will appear subsequent.
+The fire caused internal harm, as the water used to fight the fireplace and the smoke became huge.
+She’s staying with a relative for now but doesn’t recognize what will appear subsequently.
+I have a lifestyle right here, and now I need to decide what to do,” Bullard stated.